Cyber-Deception/capstone-algorithm/README.md

 (3) fileManager.py // not being used right now - can be used if we want to print out the output into a file
         Input: Takes in output of miniMax.py
         Output: Outputs data structure into the masked configuration into a text file

+(4) NmapScan.py
+       Used for fetching all the services, ports, versions on the host machine python NmapScan.py